witchfuneral/dotfiles-legacy/README.md

 # Installation

-after installing the dependencies and the optional programs, just copy everything in the repo to the ~/.config directory.
+after installing the dependencies and the optional programs, just copy everything in the dotfiles folder to the ~/.config directory.

 ```
 $ git clone https://github.com/dyingwillow/dotfiles